 However, the headline is that Google has gone all-in on AI, with powerful features like “Best Take” and “Magic Editor” that let you do futuristic, postmodern things like swap out faces in group shots.

 Our original review found the combination of excellent hardware and advanced software further improves the Pixel 8 Pro over previous models in the range.
-We reckon it is one of the best smartphone cameras around.
+We reckoned it was one of the best smartphone cameras around, when released.

 Read our Google Pixel 8 Pro review to find out why we gave this camera phone the full five stars.
 See how it fares against one of its biggest rivals in our Google Pixel 8 Pro vs iPhone 15 Pro Max camera comparison.